 For over 79 years the club has participated in the local Salvation Army Kettle Day.
-During the early years the location was at 15th & Farnam in downtown area.
+During the early years, the location was at 15th & Farnam in the downtown area.
 For many years the Kettle Day location was at Westroads Shopping Center.
 Since 1976 the club has had several additional shopping center locations west on 132nd and Center and now 173rd and Center.

 The social activities are a great part of the Kiwanis Club Fellowship.
 The club has quarterly fun and fellowship activities that involve the spouses as well as Kiwanians.
 Some of the most interesting fun times have been steak fries at the lake homes of one of the members and a series of dinners that emphasize the food and the fellowship of the club.
 Some of these dinners are of one nationality where we take on the food of that country.